eliroc98/dialogue_coherence/README.md

 [^williams2018]:
     Williams, Adina, Nikita Nangia, and Samuel Bowman.
 “A Broad-Coverage Challenge Corpus for Sentence Understanding through Inference.”
 In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers), 1112–22.
 New Orleans, Louisiana: Association for Computational Linguistics, 2018. https://doi.org/10.18653/v1/N18-1101.

+[^zhang2020]:
+    Zhang*, Tianyi, Varsha Kishore*, Felix Wu*, Kilian Q. Weinberger, and Yoav Artzi.
+“BERTScore: Evaluating Text Generation with BERT,” 2019. https://openreview.net/forum?id=SkeHuCVFDr.

+[^ghazarian2019]:
+    Ghazarian, Sarik, Johnny Wei, Aram Galstyan, and Nanyun Peng.
+“Better Automatic Evaluation of Open-Domain Dialogue Systems with Contextualized Embeddings.”
+In Proceedings of the Workshop on Methods for Optimizing and Evaluating Neural Language Generation, 82–89.
+Minneapolis, Minnesota: Association for Computational Linguistics, 2019. https://doi.org/10.18653/v1/W19-2310.

+[^papineni2002]:
+    Papineni, Kishore, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
+“BLEU: A Method for Automatic Evaluation of Machine Translation.”
+In Proceedings of the 40th Annual Meeting on Association for Computational Linguistics, 311–18.
+ACL ’02.
+USA: Association for Computational Linguistics, 2002. https://doi.org/10.3115/1073083.1073135.

+[^sellam2020]:
+    Sellam, Thibault, Dipanjan Das, and Ankur Parikh.
+“BLEURT: Learning Robust Metrics for Text Generation.”
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, 7881–92.
+Online: Association for Computational Linguistics, 2020. https://doi.org/10.18653/v1/2020.acl-main.704.

+[^huang2020]:
+    Huang, Lishan, Zheng Ye, Jinghui Qin, Liang Lin, and Xiaodan Liang.
+“GRADE: Automatic Graph-Enhanced Coherence Metric for Evaluating Open-Domain Dialogue Systems.”
+In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), 9230–40.
+Online: Association for Computational Linguistics, 2020. https://doi.org/10.18653/v1/2020.emnlp-main.742.

+[^banerjee2005]:
+    Banerjee, Satanjeev, and Alon Lavie.
+“METEOR: An Automatic Metric for MT Evaluation with Improved Correlation with Human Judgments.”
+In Proceedings of the ACL Workshop on Intrinsic and Extrinsic Evaluation Measures for Machine Translation and/or Summarization, 65–72.
+Ann Arbor, Michigan: Association for Computational Linguistics, 2005. https://aclanthology.org/W05-0909.

+[^lin2004]:
+    Lin, Chin-Yew.
+“ROUGE: A Package for Automatic Evaluation of Summaries.”
+In Text Summarization Branches Out, 74–81.
+Barcelona, Spain: Association for Computational Linguistics, 2004. https://aclanthology.org/W04-1013.

+[^lowe2017]:
+    Lowe, Ryan, Michael Noseworthy, Iulian Vlad Serban, Nicolas Angelard-Gontier, Yoshua Bengio, and Joelle Pineau.
+“Towards an Automatic Turing Test: Learning to Evaluate Dialogue Responses.”
+In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), 1116–26.
+Vancouver, Canada: Association for Computational Linguistics, 2017. https://doi.org/10.18653/v1/P17-1103.

+[^tao2018]:
+    Tao, Chongyang, Lili Mou, Dongyan Zhao, and Rui Yan.
+“RUBER: An Unsupervised Method for Automatic Evaluation of Open-Domain Dialog Systems.”
+Proceedings of the AAAI Conference on Artificial Intelligence 32, no. 1 (April 25, 2018). https://ojs.aaai.org/index.php/AAAI/article/view/11321.

+[^liu2016]:
+    Liu, Chia-Wei, Ryan Lowe, Iulian Serban, Mike Noseworthy, Laurent Charlin, and Joelle Pineau.
+“How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation.”
+In Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing, 2122–32.
+Austin, Texas: Association for Computational Linguistics, 2016. https://doi.org/10.18653/v1/D16-1230.

+[^novikova2017]:
+    Novikova, Jekaterina, Ondřej Dušek, Amanda Cercas Curry, and Verena Rieser.
+“Why We Need New Evaluation Metrics for NLG.”
+In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, 2241–52.
+Copenhagen, Denmark: Association for Computational Linguistics, 2017. https://doi.org/10.18653/v1/D17-1238.

+[^sai2020]:
+    Sai, Ananya B., Akash Kumar Mohankumar, Siddhartha Arora, and Mitesh M. Khapra.
+“Improving Dialog Evaluation with a Multi-Reference Adversarial Dataset and Large Scale Pretraining.”
+ArXiv:2009.11321 [Cs], September 23, 2020. http://arxiv.org/abs/2009.11321.

+[^clark2019]:
+    Clark, Kevin, Urvashi Khandelwal, Omer Levy, and Christopher D. Manning.
+“What Does BERT Look At?
+An Analysis of BERT’s Attention.”
+ArXiv:1906.04341 [Cs], June 10, 2019. http://arxiv.org/abs/1906.04341.

+[^vig2019b]:
+    Vig, Jesse.
+“A Multiscale Visualization of Attention in the Transformer Model.”
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics: System Demonstrations, 37–42.
+Florence, Italy: Association for Computational Linguistics, 2019. https://doi.org/10.18653/v1/P19-3007.